James Jefferis: History

 He tried to get the church interested in setting up a first-class non-sectarian school system, perhaps on similar lines to J. L. Young's Adelaide Educational Institution, but gained little support, and thenceforth he was a staunch advocate for free, compulsory, publicly funded education (but with Religious Instruction an integral component).
 He was also vociferous in calling for federation of the Australian colonies.
 He founded the North Adelaide Young Men's Society, which proved popular, and was credited with having a powerful influence for good.

-Jefferis was a consistent advocate for higher education, and took a leading role in the founding in 1874 of Union College, an Adelaide University college devoted to the training of Protestant ministers, largely funded by Sir Walter Hughes.
+Jefferis was a consistent advocate for higher education, and took a leading role in the founding in 1874 of Union College, a University of Adelaide college devoted to the training of Protestant ministers, largely funded by Sir Walter Hughes.
 Jefferis served there as Professor of Mathematics and Natural Sciences, and in 1872 was appointed Professor of Ecclesiastical History at the University, and he was one of the first members appointed to the Senate of the University, a position he retained until 1917.

 He was at Brougham Place Church for 18 years, and during that time wrote many leading articles for the Adelaide press.
 He was offered an editorship with The Advertiser in 1876, but was not interested.
 He several times refused calls to take over Sydney's Pitt Street Congregational Church, but in 1877 acquiesced, and preached his first sermon there on Easter Sunday.
 He was an immediate "hit" with the Press, who generously reported his successes, even publishing the text of his sermons and lectures.
 The Pitt Street church was built to accommodate over 2,000 people, but it was repeatedly packed to overflowing with people of all denominations who flocked to hear his courses of lectures.
 He abolished pew rents, which he felt ran counter to the democratic ideals of Congregationalism.
 He extended the church's evangelical outreach to the residents of Sydney's slums.
 But he was over-extending himself, spending so much time and effort on public appearances that he was neglecting his pastoral responsibilities.
 He served there for 13 years, with a stipend of £1,000 (perhaps $200,000 in today's money), but Mrs. Jefferis was in poor health, and desired to return to her family in England, so in December 1889 he resigned and they travelled back to the "old country".